A typical mission last 2-3 weeks.

 *Prior selection of students who will be available for all of the teaching sessions.
 This is high-intensity training and students MUST be willing to apply themselves fully AND be willing to continue the work after the mission.

 LSF-UK is a registered charity in the UK.
 We have no income other than sponsorship or donations.
 Missions are funded in various ways ranging from complete sponsorship by the host, co-funding with another organisation or complete funding by LSF-UK.
 It all depends on the local situation.
 LSF-UK does not give funds to other organisations or individuals.

 We select our luthier/trainers very carefully.
 They must be passionate, adventurous, skilled luthiers, great communicators, and able to work and live in all kinds of tough situations.
 LSF-UK has a great record of success because of their amazing qualities!

 All our luthiers undergo background checks as part of the recruitment process.

-Send an e-mail to firstname.lastname@example.org to make an initial contact.
+Send an e-mail to email@example.com to make an initial contact.
 We will then begin discussions.
-We do lot of groundwork to ensure a successful mission and so the process from initial contact to a mission starting, can take a few months, or longer.
+We do lot of groundwork to ensure a successful mission and so the process from initial contact to a mission starting, can take from a few months to a year or longer.

 Following on from our visits, we keep in touch with our students by e-mail, WhatsApp, Skype etc. We can give on-line tutorials and other information as necessary.

-We try to be as innovative and low-tech as possible using locally available materials where possible.
+We try to be as innovative and low-tech as we can using locally available materials where possible.